 Consolidating debt with a mortgage featuring a fixed interest rate is a wise move and a hedge against inflation.
 For years, many Americans have decided to save on their credit card bills and other debts by refinancing their mortgage and pulling out equity.
 For decades Americans have turned to the mortgage in an effort to save money with lower payments through the debt consolidation loan opportunities afforded to homeowners in this country.
 Consumers that have a mortgage on their home have found one of the best ways to consolidate debt is through a traditional refinance transaction.

-#1 Mortgage Interest Rates Are Still Low
+#1 Mortgage Interest Rates Are Competitive

 If you got your mortgage a decade ago, you easily could still be paying 5% or more on your mortgage.
-Now is a good time to refinance to consolidate your debt, as you will probably pay a much lower interest rate than what you are paying on credit cards or student loans.
+Now is a good time to refinance to consolidate your debt, as you will probably pay a much lower interest rate than what you are paying on credit cards or student or personal loans.

 You should be aware that if the economy does heat up, interest rates will continue to rise.
 At that point, mortgage rates could be too high to make refinancing a good deal.
 So, you may want to act soon.
 If you already have a low interest rate on your first mortgage, consider a second mortgage for debt consolidation.

-#2 Make One Payment Per Month
+#2 Make One Payment Per Month with Debt Consolidation

 If you have credit card debt, you probably have several accounts that you have to pay each month.
 Paying several bills every month is inconvenient.
 Plus, you run the risk of paying late on one of the bills and having a late fee.